- Instructions for Form 8082 - Introductory Material

 Penalties can also be imposed for negligence, substantial understatements of tax, reportable transaction understatements, and fraud.
 See sections 6662, 6662A, and 6663.

-Except when the partnership elects to have its partners take into account the adjustments, BBA partnership interest and penalties are the following.
+Except when the partnership elects to have its partners take into account the adjustments under section 6227(b)(2), BBA partnership interest and penalties are the following.

-• The interest figured with respect to any IU is the interest that would be determined under chapter 67 for the period beginning on the day after the return due date for the reviewed year and ending on the return due date for the adjustment year as defined under section 6225(d)(2) or, if earlier, the date the IU is paid.
+The interest figured for an IU is the interest that would be determined under chapter 67 for the period beginning on the day after the return due date for the reviewed year and ending on the return due date for the adjustment year as defined under section 6225(d)(2) or, if earlier, the date the IU is paid.

 Election to apply the alternative to payment of the IU.